How To Do Payroll in Massachusetts: What Every Employer Needs To Know

 Workers’ Compensation Insurance

-You are required by Massachusetts’ law to provide workers’ compensation insurance for your employees, even if you’re the only employee.
-The only exception is for domestic workers who work fewer than 16 hours a week.
+You are required by Massachusetts law to provide workers’ compensation insurance for your employees, even if you’re the only employee.
+The only exception is for domestic workers who work less than 16 hours a week.
 This insurance covers medical expenses and some lost wages for employees who are injured on the job.

 Note: It is important to abide by Massachusetts’ guidelines regarding workers’ compensation to avoid fines and penalties.
 For example, each day you operate without workers’ compensation insurance, you will be penalized a fine of at least $100 per day with a stop work order until the coverage is active and the fine is paid.

 Most jobs will require you to pay at least minimum wage with few exceptions.
 Such exceptions include tipped employees, students, and some agricultural workers.
-If you need any help on the federal guidelines on exceptions, please review our list of federal minimum wage exemptions.
-Massachusetts’ minimum wage is one of the highest in the country at $13.50 per hour for nontipped employees.
-Tipped employees minimum wage rate is $5.55 per hour but only if conditions apply:
+If you need any help with the federal guidelines on exceptions, please review our list of federal minimum wage exemptions.
+Massachusetts’ minimum wage is one of the highest in the country at $14.25 per hour for non-tipped employees.
+Tipped employees’ minimum wage rate is $6.15 per hour but only if the following conditions apply:

 - They are aware of the law